jotaijs/jotai-history/README.md

 ### Description

-`withHistory` creates an atom that tracks the history of states for a given `targetAtom`.
+`withHistory` creates an atom that tracks the history of states for a given `targetAtom` and provides undo/redo capabilities.
 The most recent `limit` states are retained.

+The returned atom value includes:
+- An array of historical states (most recent first)
+- `canUndo` and `canRedo` indicators (for writable atoms)

 ### Action Symbols